nakosenk/vscode-zonefile/README.md

-# Bind Zone File Syntax Highlighting
+# Bind Zone File Features

-Here's a very basic syntax highlighting package for zone files.
+Includes syntax highlighting as well as a parser that will format zone files consistently.
+The parser was forked from https://github.com/blockstack/zone-file-js and updated to use TypeScript as well as made more robust for odd zone files.

 ## Screenshots